FormingWorlds/Obliqua/docs/src/reference/solid-phase.md

 # Solid-Phase

-To describe tidal and rotational deformations of a spherically symmetric body, `fwlLove` considers the spheroidal displacement–stress–gravity system.
+To describe tidal and rotational deformations of a spherically symmetric body, `Obliqua` considers the spheroidal displacement–stress–gravity system.
 For each harmonic degree (``\ell``) and order (``m``), the spheroidal perturbed state is represented by the 6-vector

 ```math
     \mathbf{y}_{\ell m} =